When it comes to quilting, choosing your fabrics and colors is the fun part. But the important part? Choosing a top-quality iron.

 How to Choose (Buying Guide)

-When it comes to choosing your beloved iron for quilting, what exactly should you look out for?
-We’ll give you our top tips for choosing the best so you are fully prepared for this shopping experience!
+We’ll give you our top tips for choosing the best iron, so you are fully prepared for this shopping experience!